Allannn-sudo/Python-works-in-DHSZ/README.md

-Some Instances of Codes write in High School
+Some Instances of Codes wrote in High School